 In addition to 641-41.2, other regulations pertaining to the medical use of by-product material are found in Chapters 38, 39, 40, and 42 of the Radiation Machines and Radioactive Materials Rules.
-To view these rules you may go to https://idph.iowa.gov/radioactivematerials/rules.
+To view these rules you may go to http://idph.iowa.gov/radioactivematerials/rules.

-1.4 AS LOW AS REASONABLY ACHIEVABLE (ALARA) REQUIREMENTS
+1.4 AS LOW AS REASONABLY ACHIEVABLE (ALARA) PHILOSOPHY

-Paragraph 641-40.1(3) states "...In addition to complying with the requirements set forth in this Chapter, every reasonable effort should be made to maintain radiation exposures and releases of radioactive material in effluents to unrestricted areas as low as is reasonably achievable (ALARA)."
+Paragraph 641-40.1(3) states: "In addition to complying with the requirements set forth in this Chapter, every reasonable effort should be made to maintain radiation exposures and releases of radioactive material in effluents to unrestricted areas as low as is reasonably achievable (ALARA)."
 As an applicant, you should consider the ALARA philosophy in the development of work plans involving radioactive materials.

 The success of an ALARA program depends on the cooperation of each person who works at your facility.
 Management should make a formal policy commitment to the ALARA philosophy and implement that commitment with adequate resources.
-A Radiation Safety Committee composed of individuals who have special expertise in the safe use of by-product material is required by 641-41.2(9) to review uses for safety and ALARA considerations.
+The Radiation Safety Officer (RSO) is required to review uses for safety and ALARA considerations.

-The Committee, the Radiation Safety Officer (RSO), and management are required to audit the by-product material program to ensure the continued safe use of by-product material.
-In addition to being a member of the Committee, the RSO serves as a technical consultant to the Committee and is responsible for the day-to-day operations of the radiation safety program.
+The Radiation Safety Officer and management are required to audit the ALARA program to ensure the continued safe use of by-product material.
+The RSO is responsible for the day-to-day operations of the radiation safety program.